Kazuhiko Shimamoto

-Kazuhiko Shimamoto (島本 和彦, Shimamoto Kazuhiko) is a Japanese manga artist.
+Hidehiko Tezuka (手塚 秀彦, Tezuka Hidehiko), better known as Kazuhiko Shimamoto (島本 和彦, Shimamoto Kazuhiko), is a Japanese manga artist.
 He attended college at the Osaka University of Arts in the fine arts department.
-While in college in February 1982, he debuted in the spring special issue of Shōnen Sunday with Hissatsu no Tenkōsei.
-At this point he dropped out of college and devoted his energies to becoming a manga artist.
+While in college in February 1982, he debuted in the spring special issue of Weekly Shōnen Sunday with Hissatsu no Tenkōsei.
+At this point, he dropped out of college and devoted his energy to becoming a manga artist.

 Shimamoto is responsible for several long-running and well-known manga series.
-He drew Honō no Tenkōsei from 1983 to 1985, as well as the Moeyo Pen saga, which began as a one-volume comic published in 1990 but was continued in two more series totaling 24 volumes.
-He also worked with Shotaro Ishinomori on a Skull Man manga based on Ishinomori's originally intended storyline, which was licensed in the US by Tokyopop.
-His baseball manga Gyakkyou Nine was adapted into a live-action Japanese film in 2005.
+He drew Honō no Tenkōsei from 1983 to 1985, as well as the Moeyo Pen saga, which began as a one-volume manga published in 1990 but was continued in two more series totaling 24 volumes.
+He also worked with Shotaro Ishinomori on a Skull Man manga based on Ishinomori's intended storyline, which was licensed in the US by Tokyopop.
+His baseball manga Gyakkyō Nine was adapted into a live-action Japanese film in 2005.

-His past assistants include Katsu Aki, Masaaki Fujihara, Eisaku Kubonouchi and Tetsuo Sanjou.
+His past assistants include Katsu Aki, Masaaki Fujihara, Eisaku Kubonouchi, and Tetsuo Sanjō.
 Some of his college classmates include Gainax founders Hideaki Anno and Hiroyuki Yamaga, among others.
-They later appeared as characters in his manga Aoi Honoo.
+They later appeared as characters in his manga Aoi Honō.